VakhoKontridze/VComponents/README.md

 ### Models

-Components present in the framework are not meant to be customized similar to native SwiftUI components.
-Instead, most components take model as a parameter.
+Components are not meant to be customized like you would a native SwiftUI component.

+Instead, model can be passed as parameter via initializers.
+This parameter has default value, and is not required every time you create a view.

-You do not have to pass model every time you create a component, as initializers have default values.
-Models are structs with default values, which usually break down into 5 sub-structs: `Layout`, `Colors`, `Fonts`, `Animations`, and `Misc`.
+Essentially, Models are structs with default values.
+They usually break down into 5 sub-structs: `Layout`, `Colors`, `Fonts`, `Animations`, and `Misc`.

 For instance, changing foreground color of `VSecondaryButton` can be achieved by passing a custom model.